ordina-jworks/ordina-jworks.github.io/_posts/2022-05-04-RTK-Intership.md

 You can see that with the other antenna the data points are much closer together.
 So that means that there is a lot of play between each data point.
 This means that the new antenna is more accurate.
-At last you can also see that the range of the antenna went over the 2.5 meter mark.
+Finally, you can also see that the range of the antenna went over the 2.5 meter mark.

 From this we can conclude that it is necessary to have a good antenna when we want to work precisely.